amazon-science/chronos-forecasting/README.md

 ## ✨ Introduction

-This package provides an interface to the Chronos family of **pretrained time series forecasting models** developed by AWS.
+This package provides an interface to the Chronos family of **pretrained time series forecasting models**.
 The following model families are supported.

 - **Chronos**: The original Chronos family which is based on language model architectures.
 A time series is transformed into a sequence of tokens via scaling and quantization, and a language model is trained on these tokens using the cross-entropy loss.
 Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
 To learn more about Chronos, check out the [publication](https://openreview.net/forum?id=gerNCVqqtR).
 - **Chronos-Bolt**: A patch-based variant of Chronos.
 It chunks the historical time series context into patches of multiple observations, which are then input into the encoder.
 The decoder then uses these representations to directly generate quantile forecasts across multiple future steps—a method known as direct multi-step forecasting.
 Chronos-Bolt models are up to 250 times faster and 20 times more memory-efficient than the original Chronos models of the same size.
 To learn more about Chronos-Bolt, check out this [blog post](https://aws.amazon.com/blogs/machine-learning/fast-and-accurate-zero-shot-forecasting-with-chronos-bolt-and-autogluon/).